Zechariah, father of John the Baptist: Tomb venerated in Byzantine period

 In 2003, a 4th-century inscription on the so-called Tomb of Absalom, a 1st-century monument in Jerusalem, was deciphered as, "This is the tomb of Zachariah, the martyr, the holy priest, the father of John."
 This suggests to some scholars that it is the burial place of Zechariah the father of John the Baptist.
 Professor Gideon Foerster at the Hebrew University states that the inscription tallies with a 6th-century Christian text by a pilgrim named Theodosius which states that Zechariah was buried with Simon the Elder and James the brother of Jesus, and believes that both are authentic.
 Zias and Puech suggest the inscription may refer to another 'Zekariah' mentioned by Josephus and the Talmud who was martyred in the time of Vespasian.
 They also suggest the inscription casts doubt on the tomb being Absalom's.
 Although it was referred to as such in the 1st century, Absalom had lived centuries earlier.

 In Islam

-Zechariah (Arabic: زكريا Zakariyya) is also a prophet in Islam, and is mentioned in the Qur'an as the father of Yaḥyā (John the Baptist).
+Zechariah is also a prophet in Islam, and is mentioned in the Qur'an as the father of Yaḥyā (John the Baptist).
 Zechariah is also believed by some Muslims to have been a martyr.
 An old tradition narrates that Zechariah was sawn in half, in a death which resembles that attributed to Isaiah in Lives of the Prophets.

+Unification Church

+Unificationist theologian Young Oon Kim wrote, and some members of the Unification movement believe, that Zechariah was the father of Jesus, based on the work of Leslie Weatherhead, an English Christian theologian in the liberal Protestant tradition.